Fabric Commands

 Drop LU Command

-The DROP LUTYPE command deletes LU metadata (LU schema) and its LUIs from Fabric.
-The DROP command also deletes the the LU from Storage and the related LU entry from the k2_lut_info in the System DB.
-Once the LU is dropped it should be redeployed to the Fabric server.
+The DROP LUTYPE command deletes LU metadata (the LU schema) and its LUIs from Fabric.
+The DROP command also deletes the LU from Storage and the related LU entry from the k2_lut_info in the System DB.
+Once the LU is dropped, it should be redeployed to the Fabric server.

 Click for more information about Fabric System DB.

-Note that this command is used mainly in a Testing environment to restart deployment configurations.
-In Production, the DROP LUTYPE command and reset.sh script are rarely used.
+This command is primarily intended for use in Testing environment to restart deployment configurations.
+In Production, the DROP LUTYPE command and the reset.sh script are rarely used.
 A possible scenario is to clean the environment after a soft launch prior to starting an actual Production run.
 A Drop is followed by an initial load / migration of the data for the dropped LU.

 Drop LU Syntax